yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 so objective values are comparable across iterations.
 A candidate is better when its fixed-scale robust objective improves beyond the tie tolerance; objective ties are broken by the maximum of the three percentile parameter changes.
+Convergence is accepted only if the current objective is not worse than both the previous candidate and the best candidate by more than `kLocalFittingConvergenceObjectiveRelativeTolerance`, when those objective values are available.

 ## Exit Paths

 The loop has three terminal cases:

-- **All atoms frozen:** apply the previous state if the loop starts with no active atoms, or the current relaxed iteration result if the last update froze the remaining active atoms, then log an info message when logging is enabled.
+- **All atoms frozen:** apply the previous state if the loop starts with no active atoms.
+If the last update froze the remaining active atoms, apply the current relaxed result when it passes the quality gate, otherwise apply the best tracked candidate.
+Then log an info message when logging is enabled.
-- **Parameter convergence:** apply the current relaxed iteration result when all three active-set squared percentile changes are below `kLocalFittingParameterChangeTolerance`, then log an info message when logging is enabled.
+- **Parameter convergence:** apply the current relaxed iteration result when all three active-set squared percentile changes are below `kLocalFittingParameterChangeTolerance` and the quality gate accepts the candidate, then log an info message when logging is enabled.
 - **Maximum iterations reached:** apply the best fixed-point candidate found so far and log a warning when logging is enabled.

 On non-terminal iterations, the relaxed estimation and result vectors become the previous state for the next loop iteration.

+When logging is enabled, the function also emits a warning summary after the loop if any iteration used the joint-offset fallback or any atom refit fallback.
+The summary reports joint-offset fallback iterations, refit fallback atom-events, and distinct atoms that used the refit fallback.

 ## Related Notes